IHE/RAD.IRA/input/pagecontent/testplan.md

 ## Introduction

-Overall test plan leverages the Profiles, and Examples shown on the [Artifacts Summary](artifacts.html).
-The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that would be adhered to by Actors claiming conformance to this implementation guide.
+Overall test plan leverages the profiles and Examples shown on the [Artifacts Summary](artifacts.html).
+The [Profiles](artifacts.html#structures-resource-profiles) listed are describing the constraints that would be adhered to by actors claiming conformance to this implementation guide.
 Thus any applicable Resources that are known to have been published by an app or server MUST be conformant to these profiles as appropriate.

 The Examples listed in [Example](example.html) are example events.
 They are conformant to the profiles.